czipperz/GitGraphGui/README.md

 current directory.

-Output is similar to `git log --graph --pretty=oneline --all` where ref hashes and ref names (branches and tags) can be clicked on to copy to the clipboard.
+Output is similar to `git log --graph --pretty=oneline --all` where ref hashes and ref names (branches and tags) are buttons.
+Left click performs checkout, while right click perform copy.